 MCP server

-The DatoCMS MCP server acts as a bridge between AI assistants and the DatoCMS Content Management API, allowing large language models (LLMs) to interact with your DatoCMS project in a structured, secure, and standardized way.
+The DatoCMS MCP server acts as a bridge between AI assistants and the DatoCMS Content Management API, allowing large language models (LLMs) to interact with your DatoCMS projects in a structured, secure, and standardized way.
 Unlike traditional MCP servers that simply expose raw API endpoints, this server uses a layered tool design that guides LLMs through discovery, planning, and execution stages, significantly improving success rates and reliability.

 What you can do